Solvosoft/django-gentelella-widgets/Readme.rst

 Installation
 ________________

-Installing from repository (not in pip yet).
+Installing from repository (Updated frequently, most of great functionalities are not in pip yet ).

 .. code:: bash

    pip install git+https://github.com/luisza/django-gentelella-widgets.git#egg=djgentelella

-When pip is ready you can do
+An stable version on pip, but not all available widget are in this release (new release comming soon)

 .. code:: bash